abeerbadawi/MentalBench-Align/docs/evaluation_guidelines.md

-# Evaluation Guidelines
+# MentalAlign-70k  (Evaluation Guidelines)

-This document outlines the evaluation framework used in MentalBench-10 for assessing LLM responses in mental health support contexts.
+This document outlines the evaluation framework used in MentalAlign-70k for assessing LLM responses in mental health support contexts.

 ## Overview